RunestoneInteractive/RunestoneServer/everyday/2013/02/2_swarm.rst

 Once you have these rules calculated it is fun to experiment a bit.
 Should you try to apply all three rules all the time?
 Or should you only apply the rule in the closest zone that has fish in it?
 If you apply the rules for more than one zone how should you combine the headings for the different zones?

 If you have an interesting solution, please post it to the comments, it should be interesting to experiment.
-Next time we'll look at some solutions and think about what would happen if a fish was a 'leader' and or how a school/swarm would respond to an obstacle.
+Next time we'll look at some solutions and think about what would happen if a certain fish in the school was a 'leader' and or how a school/swarm would respond to an obstacle.

 .. actex:: focalfish_1

-    import turtle
+    from turtle import Turtle, Screen
     import random
     from math import cos, radians